 Rabies infections are often contracted from a bite or scratch from an infected animal.
 In humans, the most common transmission is from dogs (99% of cases worldwide).
 The disease targets the nervous system and eventually causes inflammation in the brain leading to death.
 Early symptoms of rabies can be as mild as a headache, general weakness, or fever.
 Rabies can take anywhere between 1 – 3 months to incubate but can be dormant for up to a year in some cases.

 It is believed that rabies is responsible for approximately 59 000 deaths annually, with 95% of these deaths occurring in Africa and Asia.
 Sadly almost half of these deaths are children.
-These deaths are avoidable as rabies is a 100% preventable through vaccinating both humans and animals.
-Additionally, by vaccinating 70% of dogs in an at-risk population, this can prevent rabies from spreading to humans in that area of coverage.
+These deaths are avoidable as rabies is 100% preventable through vaccinating both humans and animals.
+Additionally, vaccinating 70% of dogs in an at-risk population can prevent rabies from spreading to humans in that area of coverage.

 What can you as an individual and a pet owner do to make a difference?
 The first and most important thing is to protect yourself and your family by going to get vaccinated against rabies.
 Secondly, ensure all your pets are vaccinated against rabies, and this does not just mean when they are puppies or kittens?
 In South Africa, it is mandatory by law to have your dogs and cats vaccinated and it is recommended that your pet receive a rabies booster vaccination annually.
 Booster vaccinations ensure your pet maintains adequate immunity against the disease throughout his or her life.